Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 Your task is to examine the organization’s data in their **employees** and **log_in_attempts** tables.
 You’ll need to use SQL filters to retrieve records from different datasets and investigate the potential security issues.

 **Note:** This scenario involves the same queries as the ones the **Filter with AND, OR, and NOT** lab.
 You can revisit the lab to get screenshots to include in your portfolio document.
-If you choose, it's also possible to complete this activity without revisiting the lab by typing your queries in the template
+If you choose, it's also possible to complete this activity without revisiting the lab by typing your queries in the template.

+### Step 1.
+Access the Template

+To use the template for this course item:

+Click the following link and select Use Template: [Apply filters to SQL queries](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/III.%20Linux%20%26%20SQL/Apply%20filters%20to%20SQL%20queries.pdf) (In this step, you will just open the template.
+More instructions for how to use the template will be included in later steps.)

+### Step 2.
+Access Supporting Materials

+The following supporting materials will help you complete this activity.
+Keep them open as you proceed to the next steps.

+***Note:**  It is recommended that you use the **Filter with AND, OR, and NOT** lab to complete this portfolio activity.*

+To use the supporting materials for this course item, click the following links:

+* The Instructions for including SQL queries document provides instructions and best practices for including samples of SQL queries in your portfolio activity: [Instructions for including SQL queries](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/III.%20Linux%20%26%20SQL/Instructions%20for%20including%20SQL%20queries.pdf)

+* The Table formats document describes how the tables used for this portfolio activity are organized: [Table formats](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/III.%20Linux%20%26%20SQL/Table%20formats.pdf)

-## Retrieve After Hours Failed login Attempts
+### Step 3.
+Retrieve After Hours Failed login Attempts

 You recently discovered a potential security incident that occurred after business hours.
 To investigate this, you need to query the **log_in_attempts** table and review after hours login activity.
 Use filters in SQL to create a query that identifies all failed login attempts that occurred after 18:00.
 (The time of the login attempt is found in the **login_time** column.
-The success column contains a value of 0 when a login attempt failed; you can use either a value of **0** or **FALSE** in your query to identify failed login attempts.)
+The **success** column contains a value of **0** when a login attempt failed; you can use either a value of **0** or **FALSE** in your query to identify failed login attempts.)

 Describe your query and how it works in the Retrieve after hours failed login attempts section of the Apply filters to SQL queries template.

 In the **Filter with AND, OR, and NOT** lab, take a screenshot of the SQL query you used and copy it into the template.
 Or, type this query directly into the template.

-## Retrieve Login Attempts on Specific Dates
+### Step 4.
+Retrieve Login Attempts on Specific Dates

 A suspicious event occurred on 2022-05-09.
 To investigate this event, you want to review all login attempts which occurred on this day and the day before.
 Use filters in SQL to create a query that identifies all login attempts that occurred on 2022-05-09 or 2022-05-08.
 (The date of the login attempt is found in the **login_date** column.)